johanfive/backdoor/README.md

 const config = { separator: '+' };
 backdoor(params, config).then(...);
 ```
-And finally, if your use case does not rely on strings or if you'd rather implement you're own logic, you can define an `assessor` function that must have the following signature:
+And finally, if your use-case does not rely on strings or if you'd rather implement your own logic, you can define an `assessor` function that must have the following signature:
 ```js
 const assess = input => ({
   isBackdoor: boolean,